LoginRadius/docs/content/references/javascript-library/customizing-your-registration-schema/index.md

   * **rules**: The validation rules to be used for this field.
 Refer to the [Validation Rules](#validation-rules) section for more information.

   * **options**: The array of options to provide as selectable to the consumer.
-This is a required key when defining a schema of type `option`.
+This key is only applicable to schemas of type `option`, and is required.

     * `text`: The display text to be displayed to your consumer.
     * `value`: The value to be saved corresponding to the text your consumer selects.